This section lists questions relating to:

 Subsequent investigation during remedial work would then reveal whether the low insulation resistance was due to a defect or deterioration in the installation, or as a result of connected equipment.

-See page 14 of Electrical Safety First's Best Practice Guide No. 4 for further details. -
+See Electrical Safety First's Best Practice Guide No. 4 for further details.

 An installation should be inspected, tested, verified and certificated to the version to which it was designed.